 Dear Mr. Morino,

-Juan then begins braggin’ about how he could do the job with a pair of electric clippers in less than five; and have the llama looking better and feeling more satisfied!
-I argued with him then, I did!
-He had insulted my honor!
-I told him that less than five minutes was impossible and that I had seen his work.
-It was but second-rate sheep-shearing he did and he had always failed to shave down to the hocks.
+I was in the barn sculpting Henry’s backside with some hand shears when Linda asked me if I was trying to win myself a date.
+I reminded her that a good trim with hand sheers should take no less than twenty minutes, or the llama will walk away from the experience feeling cheapened.
+You taught me that one, Mr. Morales.
+It’s basic Llama Grooming 101!
+Juan then begins braggin’ about how he could do the job with a pair of electric clippers in less than five, and have the llama looking better and feeling far more satisfied!
+I argued with him then, I did because he had assaulted my honor.
+I told him that such a task in less than five minutes was impossible; furthermore, he wasn’t fooling anybody because I had seen his work.
+It was but second-rate sheep-shearing he did and he had always failed to shave completely down to the hocks.

 Picture of Henry in Peru

 Anyway, I have get this letter to that missionary so he can get it in his mailbag before tomorrow.
 First thing in the morning, he’ll be off trying to make converts out of a bunch of cannibals.
 Don’t know if he’ll be returning back this way anytime in the near future.
 Think about what I wrote you and how most of it can be chalked up to a huge misunderstanding.
 I’m sure you can see things a lot clearer now that you’ve read my side of the story.

 PS.
 Give my regards to Linda and tell her not to worry about her hair.
 It will all grow back, and if it doesn’t she probably looks better that way.